Skip to content

 For Condenser Coils (Outside Unit)

-Outdoor units face the harshest conditions - think bushfire ash, garden debris, curious insects, and whatever your dog kicks up.
-These coils need a strong cleaner that can cut through serious grime.
+Outdoor units face the absolute harshest conditions.
+Think bushfire ash, garden debris, curious insects, and whatever your dog kicks up.
+These coils need a strong, purposeful cleaner that can cut through serious grime.

 SpeedClean SC-FCC-1 SpeedyFoam Condenser Coil Cleaner 1 Gallon

 The SpeedClean SpeedyFoam Condenser Coil Cleaner is brilliant for this job.
-What makes it stand out is its heavy-duty foaming action that clings to vertical coils rather than just running off.
-It's biodegradable too, so you won't kill your garden in the process.
+What makes it stand out is its heavy-duty foaming action that actively clings to vertical coils rather than just running straight off into the dirt.
+It is biodegradable too, so you won't kill your garden in the process.

 tradie-hydrocell-aircon-cleaning-kit